Joining the Holme Valley Mountain Rescue Team

-If you feel you can offer help with fundraising tasks and events to support the team but don’t have the inclination to become a hill-going member of the team, then joining our Friends scheme might be for you.
+If you feel you can offer help with fundraising tasks and events to support the team but don’t have the inclination or the skills to become a hill-going member of the team, then joining our Friends scheme might be for you.

 Being an on-call member of the team can be both physically and mentally demanding, and there is a broad skill-set required to carry out the role effectively.
 Naturally, we don’t expect everyone who applies to have all the skills to start with, so the team runs an annual training programme designed to teach and assess the specific skills required for mountain rescue, over and above general outdoor skills and competency which we expect of our recruits.

 We expect new recruits to:

 - Have a reasonable level of experience and aptitude in the outdoors, throughout all seasons.

 - Be suitably equipped for operating in an upland, outdoor environment for lengthy durations in all conditions.

 - Be able to competently navigate in open country using a map and compass.

 - Have a reasonable level of fitness to be able to carry out mountain rescue operations, which may involve long periods of activity, and carrying loads.

 - Have a keenness and ability to operate as part of a team.